Are all Weakly Convex and Decomposable Polyhedral Surfaces Infinitesimally Rigid?: Rotational flexibility

 Still and all, this is not the end of the story.
-Observe how the motion of untwisting the Schönhardt polyhedron induces a height augmentation $\Delta h$ of the structure and that every vertex of the top triangle is proscribed to move on a cylinder (while the bottom basis is kept in a fixed position).
+Observe how the motion of untwisting the Schönhardt polyhedron induces a height augmentation $\Delta h$ of the structure and that every vertex of the top triangle is prescribed to move on a cylinder (while the bottom basis is kept in a fixed position).
 It is then natural to believe that this $\Delta h$ can be expressed in terms of some of the vital polyhedral characteristics (such as height, angle and edge lengths of the two equilateral triangles). \\ Moreover, one can easily convince oneself, by trying to construct a model for instance, that the polyhedral net must not be made out of a perfect rectangle but rather a parallelogram.
 We can denote this little overhang by $m$, as depicted in Figure \ref{net}.

-As already remarked, we can keep the bottom basis fixed and move the top basis.
+As already remarked, we can keep the bottom basis fixed and imagine an infinitesimal flex.
 During that process, all edge lengths are kept at constant lengths and so the vertex $A$ (for instance) of the top basis is not only constrained to move on a cylinder of radius $r$, but also on a circle of radius $c$, (corresponding to the edge length $EA$).
-Here is how the twist is done:
+Figure \ref{fig4} describes how the (infinitesimal) twist is done: